sanjitchitturi/beat-branch/README.md

 # Beat Branch

-A beginner friendly machine learning project to classify music genres using just song title and artist name.

 Beat Branch is a lightweight project that walks you through building a complete machine learning pipeline from data processing to model training, evaluation, and prediction.

 ---